Drug & Alcohol Rehab in the Isle of Man & near the Isle of Man

 On leaving rehab, you get aftercare support.
 The main goal of this is relapse prevention and maintaining social connections with other residents where that’s helpful and parties are consenting.

-Aftercare might include some counselling, being part of an online group, and support around keeping focused on your relapse prevention plan.
+Aftercare might include some drug or alcohol counselling, being part of an online support group, and support around keeping focused on your relapse prevention plan.

-The Costs of Rehab in the Isle of Man
+The Cost of Drug & Alcohol Rehab in the Isle of Man

 NHS-funded Placements at Private Alcohol Rehab Clinics

-Some people access residential addiction treatment through NHS funding.
+Some people access residential drug and alcohol rehab treatment in the Isle of Man through NHS funding.
 This funding is available to people who are from a low-income background, who are regularly participating in NHS drug and alcohol services on the Isle of Man, and who are fully committed to recovery.

 Residential Rehab Clinics for People from the Isle of Man

-To get into a residential clinic if you’re on the Isle of Man, you’ll want to find out where the nearest ones are to you, but it’s also worth finding out about clinics a bit further afield.
+To get into a residential clinic if you’re on the Isle of Man, you’ll want to find out where the nearest ones are to you, but it’s also worth finding out about drug and alcohol rehab clinics a bit further afield.

 Being open means you have more chance to recover because being open to going further away might mean entering a clinic you like more or which suits your needs more.

-We can support you in entering rehab and in organising the necessary arrangements to physically get you there and back.
+We can support you in entering drug and alcohol rehab and in organising the necessary arrangements to physically get you there and back.

 Get Help Today